P20WCommunityOfInnovation/DAR-T/README.md

 ### Customizable Redaction Techniques
 Allow users to define custom redaction techniques, such as hashing or encryption, for specific columns or data types.

-### Detailed Anonymization Reporting
-Generate detailed reports post-anonymization, outlining what changes were made, which can be useful for audit trails and compliance with data protection regulations.

 ### Machine Learning Integration
 Leverage machine learning algorithms to identify and protect potential indirect identifiers, enhancing the effectiveness of the anonymization process.